TheStelarek/TheStelarek/README.md

 My name is Dennis and I'm Polish **fullstack developer**.
 I'm here on GitHub to:

 - Learn more about fullstack technologies;
-- Contribute to third-party projects;
 - Get inspiration and new ideas
-- Willing to contribute more and more in  **Open Source Projects**

 Feel free to visit [my repositories](https://github.com/thestelarek?tab=repositories).
 Doubts or suggestions, please open an issue and let's talk!